zcash/zips/draft-zf-community-dev-fund-2-proposal.rst

 privacy risks that may affect users of Zcash (by responsible disclosure under confidence to the pertinent developers, where applicable).

-BP's reports, ECC's reports, and ZF's annual report on its non-grant operations, SHOULD be at least as detailed as grant proposals/reports submitted by other funded parties, and satisfy similar levels of public scrutiny.
+ZF's and FPF's annual reports on its non-grant operations, SHOULD be at least as detailed as grant proposals/reports submitted by other funded parties, and satisfy similar levels of public scrutiny.

 All substantial software whose development was funded by the Dev Fund SHOULD be released under an Open Source license (as defined by the Open Source